Wednesday, January 27, 2021

 Weekend re-cap: 12 Fires, Alex Anthony Vineyards, Highlands

-The week had been a booger, not gonna lie.
-Both of us felt stressed heading into the weekend and I had a tough time sleeping on Friday night.
-I hate it when Fridays end that way!
 We started off Saturday with a few little chores around the house, then ate a Chik-Fil-A lunch on the road.
 We had plans to visit two new to us wineries in the Hill Country, then end the day at Highlands.
 Time to get back into our spirit of exploration and maybe write an article or two for the wine blog.

-Where we found a very cute little tasting room just off the courthouse square, Alex Anthony Vineyards.
+Where we found a very cute little tasting room just off the courthouse square - Alex Anthony Vineyards.
 We had passed it several times in the past, waiting for them to open.
 Turns out, they opened, in October, we just hadn't been out that way at the end of the year.

 Gina